 To enjoy all the benefits of having a self-hosted blog one thing is necessary… a reliable Web host.

 As part of a special “Thank You” to my readers, and because I’m a long time customer, I’ve secured a FREE domain name to any person who follows this guide on how to make a blog.

-To snag the least expensive plan available, just follow the screenshots and instructions I’ve provided, below.
+To snag the least expensive plan available click the button and just follow the screenshots and instructions I’ve provided, below.

 A domain name is simply your website’s address, like TheBloggingBuddha.com for example.
 Though it seems like a small step, choosing the right domain name for your blog is incredibly important.
-Take a moment to think about it, and keep these tips in mind:
+If your domain is available add it to the cart and select Continue.

 - Choose a .com whenever you can.
 These types of domains are the most common and therefore look the most trustworthy and professional